 3. Cuyahoga Valley

 A short drive from the Cleveland Amtrak Station, Cuyahoga Valley National Park has waterfalls, a scenic train ride, hiking trails and other outdoor activities.
 There are a couple lodging options in the park or plan to camp.
 Many hotels are also next to the park.
+The only downside is that trains arrive in Cleveland in the middle of the night or very early in the morning.

 4. Everglades National Park